OneBusAway/onebusaway-deployment/README.md

 - 🔲： not started

 1. Completed by Aaron, you can find Render deployment file here:  [onebusaway-docker](https://github.com/OneBusAway/onebusaway-docker), has been integrated into this repo.
-2. Completed by Neo2308, you can find `oba.yaml` here: [onebusaway-docker](https://github.com/OneBusAway/onebusaway-docker), will be rewrite in [Kustomize](https://github.com/kubernetes-sigs/kustomize).
+2. Completed by Neo2308, you can find `oba.yaml` here: [onebusaway-docker](https://github.com/OneBusAway/onebusaway-docker), has been rewritten in [Helm Charts](https://helm.sh/docs/topics/charts/).
 3. DigitalOcean app engine's gVisor is conflicting with supervisor, they already know this issue and will fix it in the future.